SAIGlobal/compliance360-activedirectory-sync/README.md

 </configuration>
 ```

-### &lt;Jobs&gt; Element
+### <Jobs> Element
-The Jobs element contains one or more &lt;Job&gt; elements.
+The Jobs element contains one or more <Job> elements.
 Each job defined will run independently and concurrently.
 ``` xml
 <jobs>
   <job .../>
 </jobs>
 ```

-### &lt;Job&gt; Element
+### <job> Element
-Synchronization activities are defined as Jobs.
-You can configure one or more jobs within the service allowing a single instance of the service
-to handle multiple sources of users including those in multiple OUs or multiple Domains.
+Synchronization activities are defined as jobs.
+You can configure one or more jobs within LDAP Sync allowing a single instance of the service to handle multiple sources of users including those in multiple OUs or multiple Domains.

 ``` xml
 <job